pgalbavy/geneos/README.md

 * **`san`** - or `sans`
 * **`fa2`** - or `fixanalyser`, `fix-analyser`
 * **`fileagent`** - or `fileagents`
+* `any` (which is the default)

-The first name, in bold, is also the directory name used for each.
-All these names are also reserved words and you cannot configure or manage components with those names.
+The first name, in bold, is also the directory name used for each type.
+These names are also reserved words and you cannot configure (or consistently manage) components with those names.
 This means that you cannot have a gateway called `gateway` or a probe called `probe`.
 If you do already have instances with these names then you will have to be careful migrating.
 See more below.

 Each component type is described below along with specific component options.